geofholbrook/faust-cpp/README.md

 sh ./flash.sh <path-to-DSP-file>
 ```

-(It probably makes sense to put your .dsp files in)
+(It probably makes sense to put your .dsp files in the faust-code folder, then it becomes sh ./flash.sh ./faust-code/CoolFaustDoohickey.dsp, for instance)

 this will leave a working main.cpp file and updated dependencies in the /main directory. to flash again without building, run
 ```